avrabie/templating/deployment/readme.md

 ## Instructions:

 ### Create Cluster
-run in a new terminal `cloud-provider-kind`, this allows to create serivces of type LoadBalancer
+run in a new terminal `cloud-provider-kind`, this allows to create services of type LoadBalancer

 `kind create cluster --name demo`
 `kind delete cluster --name=demo`